 Easy Ways to Detect Air Leaks

-The most common leaks are from drafts that come through your windows or doors.
+The most common leaks are from drafts coming through your windows or doors.
 These air leaks are generally easy to spot, but air leakage can also be found in less obvious spaces around your home.
-Review the suggestions below to complete your own energy assessment.
+Use the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
 If they shake easily or you can see light coming in between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to take care of the leak.